 Financial accounting considers only actual costs, i.e., actual costs and figures.
 Cost accounting considers actual expenses and estimates.

-Financial accounting does not involve estimation, rather actual transactions.
+Financial accounting does not involve estimation but rather actual transactions.
 On the other hand, cost accounting includes both – recording of actual transactions and estimation of cost.
-To arrive at the final cost, the cost team records actual transactions, and compare the cost so reached with the estimates.
+To arrive at the final cost, the cost team records actual transactions and compares the cost so reached with the estimates.